!

 Location 123 Commerce Valley Dr. E., Suite 700, Thornhill ON L3T 7W8 730 North Service Rd., Windsor, ON, N8X 3J3

-In 2023, the Grainger organization enhanced the process and tools that support our Supply Chain Transparency program.
+In 2024, the Grainger organization focused on executing on the process and tools developed in 2023 in support of our Supply Chain Transparency program.
 As a distributor of products, our focus has been centered around our vendor partners whose products we sell in Canada.
-Details of specific actions and tools are outlined below.
+Details of our 2024 progress of our program are outlined below.

 Grainger Canada is a corporation amalgamated under the Canada Business Corporations Act and employs approximately 1600 employees across Canada.
 Grainger Canada operates from over 40 Canadian locations, which includes branches, distribution centres, service centres, and office locations.
 A list of branch and service centre locations can be found at All Branches - Grainger, Canada.
 Grainger Canada is a wholly-owned subsidiary of W.W.
 Grainger, Inc. (“Grainger US”, and collectively with Grainger Canada and WFS, “Grainger”), a publicly listed company domiciled in the United States.
 Grainger Canada’s business solely focuses on Canadian business and targets the needs of customers in Canada.